|

 b.
 4-27-1820; Derby, England d.
 12-8-1903; Brighton

 Philosopher and anthropologist Herbert Spencer was a ‘polymath’, making contributions to a wide range of fields.
-His best known theory was Social Darwinism , or “the survival of the fittest”; he was also the inventor of the paper clip.
+His best known theory was Social Darwinism, or “the survival of the fittest”; he was also the inventor of the paper clip.

 Spencer was nominated for a Nobel Prize in Literature before his death.

-Herbert Spencer quote ~
+Herbert Spencer quotes ~

 |